NBA-leading Jazz deal Thunder seventh straight loss, 106-96

 TIP-INS

 Thunder: Aleksej Pokusevski (sore arm), Shai Gilgeous-Alexander (sore foot) and Mike Muscala (sprained ankle) missed the game. … Dort scored his previous career high of 26 points against the Jazz in December.
-He went 9 of- 1 from the field and 5 of 7 from 3-point range in that game. … At Bazley’s urging, OKC coach Mark Daigneault successfully challenged a foul on Bogdanovic’s 3-point shot.
+He went 9 of- 1 from the field and 5 of 7 from 3-point range in that game. … At Bazley’s urging, Daigneault successfully challenged a foul on Bogdanovic’s 3-point shot.

-Jazz: Royce O’Neale (rest), Joe Ingles (sore knee) and Jordan Clarkson (sprained ankle) were Utah regulars who sat out. … Bogdanovic made a season high 10 free throws on 10 attempts, and Jarrell Brantley had a season-best 10 points. … Gobert had four blocks in the fourth quarter.
+Jazz: Royce O’Neale (rest), Joe Ingles (sore knee) and Jordan Clarkson (sprained ankle) were Utah regulars who sat out. … Jarrell Brantley had a season-best 10 points. … Gobert had four blocks in the third quarter.

 UP NEXT